Michelle Kosilek: Relationship with Cheryl McCaul

-After relapsing into drug abuse, Kosilek entered a drug rehabilitation facility for addiction treatment.
-There, Kosilek met Cheryl McCaul, who was working there as a volunteer counselor.
-McCaul believed that if she were to marry Kosilek, that Kosilek would identify as a man; Kosilek recalled McCaul saying that all Kosilek needed was "a good woman".
-They were married, but Kosilek's female gender identity did not change.
+After relapsing into drug abuse, Kosilek entered a drug rehabilitation facility for addiction treatment in 1983, where Kosilek met Cheryl McCaul, who was working there as a volunteer counselor.
+McCaul was a divorcee with two children and believed that if she were to marry Kosilek, that Kosilek would identify as a man; Kosilek recalled McCaul saying that all Kosilek needed was "a good woman".
+They were married in 1984, but Kosilek's female gender identity did not change.
+Kosilek later commented that she believes that she had been "seduced" by McCaul.

 Murder of Cheryl McCaul

 Kosilek murdered McCaul in May, 1990.
-In October 1992, about two and a half years after the murder, Kosilek gave a series of recorded interviews to a reporter.
-In one of these recordings, Kosilek stated that, on the day of the murder, McCaul had returned home to the couple's condominium in Mansfield, Massachusetts, and discovered Kosilek wearing McCaul's clothing.
-The female clothing of Kosilek stirred McCaul with transphobic rage, and an altercation ensued.
-McCaul threw boiling tea at Kosilek, either at her face or her genitals, and Kosilek knocked McCaul down.
-McCaul grabbed a butcher's knife and chased Kosilek into another room, threatening to kill her.
-Kosilek picked up a piece of wire that had been on a table.
-Kosilek reported that the next thing she remembered was awakening, days later, in the psychiatric unit of a hospital.
-In the interview, Kosilek stated that she "probably, because of the trauma of it ... went into a blackout at that moment."
-She added, "Apparently, I did take her life.
-It was probably in self-defense."
+On the day of the murder, McCaul had returned home to the couple's condominium in Mansfield, Massachusetts, and discovered Kosilek wearing McCaul's clothing.
+Kosilek claimed that the female clothing of Kosilek stirred McCaul with transphobic rage, leading McCaul to throw boiling tea at Kosilek's face, causing Kosilek to knock McCaul down.
+Kosilek said that McCaul then grabbed a butcher's knife and chased Kosilek into another room, threatening to kill her.
+Kosilek said she picked up a piece of wire that had been on a table, and that the next thing she remembered was awakening, days later, in the psychiatric unit of a hospital.
+Kosilek gave a series of recorded interviews to a reporter in October 1992.
+Kosilek stated that she "probably, because of the trauma of it ... went into a blackout at that moment." while committing the murder, adding: "Apparently, I did take her life.
+It was probably in self-defense".
 McCaul was 36 years old when she died.

 Discovery of the body

 On May 20, 1990, Cheryl McCaul's body was discovered in the back seat of her car.
 Her car was found in the parking lot of the Emerald Square Mall in North Attleborough, after the mall had closed for the night.
 McCaul's body was nude, and she had died by strangulation.
-Kosilek had strangled her with a rope and with a piece of piano wire, pulling so tightly that she nearly severed McCaul's head from her body.
+Kosilek had strangled her with a rope and with a piece of piano wire, pulling so tightly that McCaul was nearly decapitated.